Digestive Stool Test

 - Difficulty losing weight or gaining weight

-- The instructions are detailed so please read carefully before proceeding.
+- Please read the instructions carefully before proceeding.

-- The test results will be returned to your nutritionist.
+- The test results will be returned to your nutritionist after 4 to 6 weeks.

 - The test results will be interpreted by your nutritionist at the consultation and then a personalised diet and supplement programme will be tailored to your needs.